beaker/docs/docs/start/interactive.md

 If you need more GPUs, use the `--gpus <count>` flag when creating a session e.g. `beaker session create --gpus 2`.

 There is currently no way to run an interactive session without claiming a GPU.
-If you would like to use Beaker Interactive without a GPU, please contact the Beaker team.
+If you would like to create an interactive session without a GPU, please contact the Beaker team.
 This is a feature that we will build if there is sufficient demand.

 ### Running a Command